carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-nullptr.rst

 User defined macros
 -------------------

-By default this transform will only replace the ``NULL`` macro and will skip any user-defined macros that behaves like ``NULL``.
+By default this check will only replace the ``NULL`` macro and will skip any user-defined macros that behaves like ``NULL``.
 The user can use the :option:``UserNullMacros`` option to specify a comma-separated list of macro names that will be transformed along with ``NULL``.